 Because there are so many lessons in the crazy, crooked paths I took, I wanted to share these stories with you, my readers and wonderful people who like what I’m doing and enjoy the jokes and the incidents.
 Who keep me going, engaged and giving, as much as I can in this complex life of mine.

-If these stories of one small woman’s fight against the odds, the universe and crime bosses give you some small pleasure, and a few chuckles as well, then it was all worth it.
+If now my stories of one small woman’s fight against the odds, the universe and crime bosses may give you some small pleasure, and a few chuckles as well, then it was all worth it.
 Like me, I hope you enjoy the trip.
 But not everyone is as lucky as I was, to escape and survive.
 For those still in there – get Off the Hotplate and get the life you want.